maxwell-mai/Mapper/README.md

 Each row is a boolean mask that represents whether a point belongs to a set in the cover or not.
 A value of 1 in position i, j means that the point at row j in the input points array belongs to set i of the cover
 3. metrics can be added to utils.py in the get_distances function by simply adding another condition to the elif block. the metric should compute distances between a single point and a list of points.

+Requirements Notes:
+matplotlib is only required in the examples.ipynb but is not required to use mapper